kslamet/build-a-bot-with-twilio/README.md

 4. Switching back to program task, add prefill fields in each question, and save.
 Completed code sample [here](https://github.com/kslamet/build-a-bot-with-twilio/blob/master/convert_currencies_v2.json)
 5. Optionally, you can add more samples that include both source and target.
 This way when a user passes both field information, we can directly fetch the result.
 6. Click Build model.
+7. Click Simulate and test out your enhanced bot!

 ## Enhance your bot #2 - convert a specific amount